vardhanr49/CI-CD-Pipeline/Stage-1/Kubernetes setup on EC-2.md

 ### 9. Here after executing the above command we will get an output similar to below
     ## kubeadm join 10.0.2.154:6443 --token g8xkdx.r7jfji7n6jprtrwm \
         --discovery-token-ca-cert-hash sha256:013a0b6d7389a1987d263236a63832ef1cdc2e73fe977bf7d62b3c59544eb205
         so add similar one on the worker-nodes in kubernetes.
-By this worker nodes will be added to the control node
+By this worker nodes will be added to the control node.

 ### 10. Deploy Networking Solution (Calico) [On MasterNode]

 ```bash